reduxjs/redux/docs/recipes/ReducingBoilerplate.md

 * It helps keep the naming consistent because all action types are gathered in a single place.
 * Sometimes you want to see all existing actions before working on a new feature.
 It may be that the action you need was already added by somebody on the team, but you didn’t know.
 * The list of action types that were added, removed, and changed in a Pull Request helps everyone on the team keep track of scope and implementation of new features.
 * If you make a typo when importing an action constant, you will get `undefined`.
-This is much easier to notice than a typo when you wonder why nothing happens when the action is dispatched.
+Redux will immediately throw when dispatching such an action, and you’ll find the mistake sooner.

 It is up to you to choose the conventions for your project.
 You may start by using inline strings, and later transition to constants, and maybe later group them into a single file.
 Redux does not have any opinion here, so use your best judgment.